 Tallman’s recruiting efforts have produced some of the top classes in the history of the program - including the 14th-best incoming class in 2009-10, 12th-best in 2010-11 and 25th-best in 2011-12, which in turn has made Notre Dame a factor on the national scene.

 The efforts of Tallman have also paid dividends in the pool, as the Irish have broken 128 University records over the last 13 years.
 Tallman was named the 2013 College Swimming.com Rising Assistant Coach of the Year after being named an honorable mention finalist in 2012.
 He has mentored 60 total swimmers who won BIG EAST individual and relay championships and all 14 individual Irish record holders, including two-time All-American Frank Dyer and Bill Bass, the second and third all-time Notre Dame men's swimming NCAA Championship qualifiers.

 Originally from Lindenwold, N.J., Tallman has a number of Notre Dame connections.
 His father Dennis is a `73 graduate and his grandfather, Edgar F. Bailey, played football for the Irish in the 1940s.

-BRIAN BARNES, HEAD WOMEN'S SWIMMING COACH
+TIM WELSH, HEAD WOMEN'S SWIMMING COACH

-RYAN VON GUNTEN, SWIMMING OPERATING SPECIALIST
+RYAN VON GUNTEN, SWIMMING ASSISTANT COACH

 Ryan Von Gunten joined the University of Notre Dame women's swimming and diving program as its operations specialist intern in the summer of 2013.
 With the Irish, Von Gunten assists in administration, travel, practice setup and a variety of other tasks.